Checkers: Man

-An uncrowned piece (man) moves one step diagonally forwards and captures an adjacent opponent's piece by jumping over it and landing on the next square.
-Multiple enemy pieces can be captured in a single turn provided this is done by successive jumps made by a single piece; the jumps do not need to be in the same line and may "zigzag" (change diagonal direction).
-In American checkers, men can jump only forwards; in international draughts and Russian draughts, men can jump both forwards and backwards.
+An uncrowned piece (man) moves one step ahead and captures an adjacent opponent's piece by jumping over it and landing on the next square.
+Multiple enemy pieces can be captured in a single turn provided this is done by successive jumps made by a single piece; the jumps do not need to be on the same diagonal direction and may "zigzag" (change direction).
+In American checkers and Spanish draughts, men can jump only forwards; in international draughts and Russian draughts, men can jump both forwards and backwards.

 King

 When a man reaches the farthest row forward, known as the kings row or crown head, it becomes a king.
 It is marked by placing an additional piece on top of, or crowning, the first man.
-The king has additional powers, including the ability to move backwards and, in variants where men cannot already do so, capture backwards.
+The king has additional powers, namely the ability to move any amount of squares at a time (in international checkers), move backwards and, in variants where men cannot already do so, capture backwards.
 Like a man, a king can make successive jumps in a single turn, provided that each jump captures an enemy piece.

-In international draughts, kings (also called flying kings) move any distance along unblocked diagonals.
-They may capture an opposing man any distance away by jumping to any of the unoccupied squares immediately beyond it.
-Because jumped pieces remain on the board until the turn is complete, it is possible to reach a position in a multi-jump move where the flying king is blocked from capturing further by a piece already jumped.
+In international draughts, kings can move any number of squares, forward or backward.
+Kings with such an ability are also informally called flying kings.
+They may capture an opposing man, regardless of distance, by jumping to any of the unoccupied squares immediately past the man.
+Because jumped pieces remain on the board until the turn is completed, it is possible to reach a position in a multi-jump move where the flying king is blocked from capturing further by a piece already jumped.

 Flying kings are not used in American checkers; a king's only advantage over a man is the additional ability to move and capture backwards.